anoma/namada-whitepaper/namadapaper.md

 At a very high level[^1], the MASP works in the following fashion:

-There exists two separate pools:
+There exists two separate sets:
-1. The shielded pool
+1. The shielded set
-2. The transparent pool
+2. The transparent set

-### Transparent pool
+### Transparent set
-From a user perspective, all tokens held in the transparent pool are equivalent to holding tokens in any other transparent ecosystem.
+From a user perspective, all tokens held in the transparent set are equivalent to holding tokens in any other transparent ecosystem.
 The functionality available to users are transfering assets from one address to another address, as well as bridging assets across the bridges deployed on Namada.

-### Shielded Pool
+### Shielded Set

 #### **Shielding assets**

-Assets are minted into the shielded pool from a valid zero knowledge proof that produces a "note".
+Assets are minted into the shielded set from a valid zero knowledge proof that produces a "note".
 The zero knowledge proof is meant to prove a set of things:
 1. The base currency in which the note will be denominated
 2. The value of the currency